-They should guide how you develop your policies and procedures, and are not an exact format to be followed.
+They should guide how you develop, reflect on and improve your policies and procedures, and are not an exact format to be followed.

-ASSESSMENT AND REASSESSMENT OF RESIDENCES AND VENUES FOR FAMILY DAY CARE
+ASSESSMENT AND REASSESSMENT OF RESIDENCES AND VENUES FOR FDC

 POLICY GUIDELINES

 Under the Education and Care Services National Regulations, an approved provider of a family day care (FDC) service must ensure that policies and procedures are in place for assessing proposed FDC residences and venues, and reassessing approved FDC residences and venues (regulation 169).
 They must also take reasonable steps to ensure policies and procedures are followed (regulation 170).